dullhunk/book/careers-lab/cvapps/cv-errors.md

   5. **OVERSELL** but don't oversell by exaggerating or being deceptive about your achievements - it is easy to spot and check up on.
 Some employers have very rigorous background checks, so honesty is the best policy.
 If one inconsistency is found in your CV, however trivial, you could be rejected.
   6. **QUANTIFY** improve any claims you make by adding numbers.
 For example, instead of saying “won prize for best student in year” you could say “won prize for best student in year (out of 200 in total)”
   7. **EXPAND** Expand abbreviations where you have space.
 For example, not everyone reading your CV will know what PASS stands for
-  8. **ME ME ME ME ME ME ME** Your CV is all about you, but you should be careful to avoid using “I, me, My” too much as it can look self-centered.
-One way of avoiding this is to put the verb first, so instead of saying “I developed a system for improving logistics” you can say “developed a system for improving logistics”.
-Its OK to have a few “I's” in there,  and it is difficulty to avoid in a personal statement, but too many I's can look bad.
+  8. **ME ME ME ME ME ME ME** Your CV is all about you, but you should be careful to avoid using “*I, me, my*” too much as it is too repetitve and can look self-centered.
+One way of avoiding this is to put the verb first, so instead of saying “*I developed a system for improving logistics*” you can say “*developed a system for improving logistics*”.
+Its OK to have a few “I's” in there,  and it is difficult to avoid in a personal statement, but too many I's can look bad.
   9. **SPILLING and GRAMMAR** Bad spelling and dodgy grammar looks awful.
 Use a spell checker.
 Proof read the document.
 Proof read it again.
 Then proof read it again.
   10. **PROVE IT** It is very easy to make statements without backing them up with evidence or context.
 Wherever you can, try to avoid making unsupported claims e.g. “I am an excellent team worker” or “I am a Java expert”.
 Anyone can SAY this, how can you PROVE it?
 Don't tell me, show me.
 When did you work in a team?
 What did you use Java for?